footcricket05/OIBSIP-WebDev/Task 05- Tribute Page/readme.md

 ## Description
 This is a simple HTML and CSS project that showcases a tribute page for a notable figure.
-The page is dedicated to the Indian mathematician Srinivasa Ramanujan, and provides some basic information about his life, work, and achievements.
+This Page is a web page dedicated to Stan Lee, the legendary comic book writer, editor, and publisher who co-created iconic superheroes such as Spider-Man, the X-Men, Iron Man, and the Hulk.
+The page features a brief introduction to Stan Lee's life and his contributions to the comic book industry.
+It includes a timeline of his major achievements and milestones, along with pictures and quotes from Stan Lee himself.
+The design of the page is inspired by comic book style graphics and uses a bold and colorful layout.
+The page is built using HTML, CSS, and Bootstrap framework, and is fully responsive, ensuring optimal viewing experience across different devices.

 ## Usage